tangramor/deploy_rails/README.md

 # gem install bundler
 # gem install unicorn
 ```
-or `gem install –verbose –debug unicorn` (with detailed information)
+or `gem install --verbose --debug unicorn` (with detailed information)

 if got exception like: